Dream2140/newsApp/README.md

-# News App: MERN Stack News Application
+# MERN Stack News Application

 This is a MERN stack news app with news line, acticle pages with comments list, admin and user profile pages.